 4. Open-source or hobbyist stacks

 Ignition (actually commercial but flexible), Node-RED, OpenHAB-adjacent setups.
-Useful for small operators with strong in-house expertise.
+Useful for producers with strong in-house automation expertise.
 Not common in production oilfield environments but worth mentioning because engineers sometimes ask.

 What SCADA Costs in Oil and Gas